allison9y/prestoi/README.md

 !!!!!!!!!!Final Selection!!!!!!!!!!

-Stoichiometry with highest Maximum ranking score: A1B1 Stoichiometry with highest Average ranking score: A1B1
+Stoichiometry with the highest Maximum ranking score: A1B1 Stoichiometry with the highest Average ranking score: A1B1
 ```